I feel your fatigue. I feel mine. But I keep finding them interesting! Call me a fanboy (it’s a legit word in the dictionary).

 So, if this is not exactly clear, I am posting multimedia blog posts, cross posting to other services, without ever touching a blog authoring interface.
 I am pretty sure my Mom, whose internet activity is up to basic email, could actually manage to blog this way (so if you see a cookielady site at posterous, you know she took me up on the challenge).

 Okay, so I am not sure beyond this quick romp with the tool I would use it on a regular basis.
 But the ease of posting content through many devices/simple methods mat be compelling.
 Its kind of like tumblr on speed.
 Imagine students using a common account to post project updates or data from the field.
 Or how simple could it be to create a conference social site; all you need is email, no accounts.

 What do you think?
 Yay or Nay?
 Or yawn?

 The post "Blog by Email?
-With Posterous Maybe Even My Mom Can Blog" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2008/08/posterous/) on August 21, 2008.
+With Posterous Maybe Even My Mom Can Blog" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2008/08/posterous/) on August 21, 2008.